AlbertStoykov/LAP-2-Code-Challenge/README.md

 - Do not run both dev and test environments at the same time!

-### books.js, authors.js

-[x] Added post and delete routes in books.js and authors.js.
-[x] Created create and destroy functions inside authors.js, as these were missing.
-[x] Updated more inconsistencies in book.js and author.js.

 ## Bugs

 [] startDev.sh command ends with npm ERR! enoent ENOENT: no such file or directory, open '/package.json'